cyph/cyph/backend/shared/templates/new-cyph-invite.md

 {{^fromApp}}Hello{{#name}} {{name}}{{/name}},{{/fromApp}}

 {{#purchased}}
-Welcome to Cyph, and thanks for signing up!
+Welcome to Cyph; thanks for signing up!
 Your support means a lot to us, and helps ensure that we're able to continue our work to protect user privacy.

 [**Click here to set up your account.**]({{accountsURL}}register/{{inviteCode}})
 {{/purchased}}